talent-maritinyu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Tisk 5 ad execution to owner of the files
 Taks 6 add execution to owner, group and read to other users (114) Task 7 add execution to evrybody
+Task 8 no permisiions to user and group and all to others